 Thursday I spent the day doing crazy things!
 I felt much more patient (and the kids were much better too).
 I spent 3 hours on my feet, making soaked pitas.
 Then I ran off to Lynd’s and bought 90 lbs. of peaches and 25 lbs. of cucumbers…KNOWING I was likely to go into labor and not be able to do anything with them myself for a couple days.
 This didn’t seem to matter…I had to buy it all!

 I was exhausted when I got home.
-I was feeling very emotional and sore and knew labor was soon, but was still unsure how it was going to start.
+I was feeling very emotional and sore and knew labor was coming soon but I was still unsure how it was going to start.
 I began timing contractions around 9 PM that were initially like Braxton-Hicks, but started to peak more and cause some pain, not just tightness.
 They were very irregular, going from 6 – 12 minutes apart and occasionally stopping.
 I wasn’t completely sure “this was it” but I knew that it was coming very, very soon.

 I went to bed at 11 and slept very fitfully, waking several times to use the bathroom, having random contractions and cramping, feeling very emotional and “on edge.”
 Finally around 3:30 a REAL, strong contraction hit — one strong and long enough to wake me up.
 Then I knew it was starting and I couldn’t sleep anymore.
 I wandered around, the contractions were still irregular, but growing stronger and longer.
 I called the midwives just before 4 to tell them “this is happening” and they came about 4:30.

 By this time I was already in the birthing tub, breathing through the contractions.
 They were strong enough that I did need to focus and I wanted it quiet.
 Any sound bothered me — people talking, clothes being moved, anything.
-The hose had been flopping around and even had fallen out of the tub a few times when Ben was trying to fill it and this bothered me.
+The hose had been flopping around and even had fallen out of the tub a few times when Ben was trying to fill it, even this bothered me.

 I labored in the water pretty easily until close to 6.
 It was getting harder, but I was focused and able to remain relaxed through the contractions.
 It had been my goal to make sure that I simply focused and let it happen, rather than fighting it.
 Which I was able to do!